AjayPi/ajaypi.github.io/docs/Retail-Meta-API-user-guide.md

 ### Run Mode Guides

 #### Rate Limiting
-Reward Gateway APIs rely on rate limits to help provide a predictably pleasant experience for users.
+Company APIs rely on rate limits to help provide a predictably pleasant experience for users.
 Rate limits are applied to all API endpoints regardless of which API you use.

 Our current rate limits are set to: 180 requests for a 15 minute window.
 These limits are per endpoint, per unique ip address.
 These are also represented through headers in each response returned from the APIs.